Before you start

 You will also need to connect your work device to your own internet connection.

-Make sure that your documents are saved to Microsoft OneDrive or Sharepoint so that you can access them easily from home and collaborate with colleagues on shared documents where required.
+Ensure your documents are saved to relevant locations so that you can access them easily from home:

 Up-to-date security and protection